Scott Sonnon

-Early life
+Personal life

 Sonnon was born in 1969, in Pennsylvania, USA.
 His family emigrated to the United States two generations before him from the town of Sonnon, district of Passau, Bavaria, Germany.
-He overcame being legally blind due to myopia and Thygeson's disease, spending his youth in pain with Osteochondrosis and obesity, and suffering learning disabilities such as dyslexia.
+As a child he was legally blind due to myopia and Thygeson's disease, suffered from Osteochondrosis and obesity, and was diagnosed with dyslexia.
 Sonnon is a member of Mensa International and has been a keynote speaker for the High IQ organization.

-Training
+Career

 Sonnon is credited as having reintroduced Indian clubs in the form of clubbells to strength training.
 By 2007 he had been inducted into three halls of fame: the National Fitness Hall of Fame, the International Martial Arts Hall of Fame and the Personal Trainer Hall of Fame, and is known to the Sambo and Russian martial arts communities.
-It has been reported that he is so highly regarded in Sambo training that people have been known to fly thousands of miles in order to attend one of his workshops.
+As Sonnon is highly regarded in Sambo training, people have traveled great distances to attend his workshops.

+Sonnon was voted one of "The 6 Most Influential Martial Artists of the 21st Century" by Black Belt Magazine in 2010 and in 2011 he was named one of "Top 25 Fitness Trainers in the World" by "Men's Fitness Magazine".